 Financing activities section is the third and the last section of the statement of cash flows that reports cash flows resulting from financing activities of the business.
 It usually involves flow of cash between company and its sources of finance i.e., owners and creditors.
 Here, the creditors mean the creditors for non-trading liabilities such as bonds payable and long term loans etc. The payment made to creditors for purchase of raw materials or merchandise inventory is not reported in financing activities section.
 Such creditors are known as trade creditors and cash paid to them is included in the operating activities section of the statement of cash flows.

 Examples of financing activities:

-Some examples of cash flows from financing activities are given below:
+Some examples of cash flows from financing activities are listed below:

-- Obtaining cash from common stockholders by issuing common stock,
+- Obtaining cash from common stockholders by issuing them the entity’s common stock,

-- Obtaining cash from preferred stockholders by issuing preferred stock,
+- Obtaining cash from preferred stockholders by issuing them the preferred stock,

 - Sale of treasury stock, if available,

 - Issuance of bonds long term bonds payable,

 - Payment of cash dividend to common stockholders,